lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Do the same thing with the logistic regression in `glm()` (without the random term).
-How do the results differ?
+- Do the same thing with the logistic regression in `glm()` (without the random term), paying attention to the differences in results.

 `@hint`
 - The `glmer` formula should be `got_cvd ~ I(centered_total_cholesterol / 100) + followup_visit_number + (1 | subject_id)`.